alechenninger/lightblue.js/README.md

 ```

 And of course if needed you can still use the global `lightblue` object as above
 to get a new client with basic auth credentials, just remember to pass `$http`
 as per [above example](#multiple-lightblue-service-instances-with-angular).

 #### SSL certs (client)
 This is handled by the user's browser, each in their own way.
 You will generally
 have to import your cert into the browser and select it once you visit the web
 application.
-The Javascript has no idea certs are involved.
+The JavaScript has no idea certs are involved.
 See each browser's
 documentation for more details.

 #### SSL certs (server)